 How many days in Venice is enough?

 It’s a question I get asked all the time.
-It pops up daily in facebook groups and travel forums.
-Of course, in various forms.
+It pops up daily in various forms.
 “Is two days enough time for Venice?”
 “I might be able to squeeze a half day in Venice.
-Will that be enough?” ” I’m planning a five day trip to Italy and will be flying into Rome .
+Is that enough?” ” I’m planning five days in Italy and will be flying into Rome .
 Is that enough time to visit Venice as well?”
-You might read these and think the answers are obvious.
-Maybe not.
-Either way, the challenge here is that everybody travels differently and what works for me might not be right for you.
-Asking how many days in Venice is enough is like asking how many Reese’s cups are enough.
+You may read these and think the answers are obvious.
+They’re not.
+The challenge is that everybody travels differently.
+What’s right for me might not be right for you.
+However, asking how many days in Venice is enough is like asking how many Reese’s cups are enough.
 Well, technically one, but is that really all your going to eat?
 Probably not.
 I mean, they come in packs of two for a reason people.

 It took me a few years, and even

-My only exception is snagging one of those 24 hour layovers because those are freebies anyway.
-Thanks to one of these layovers, we got to hang out at the Blue Lagoon in Iceland on our way home from London last March.
-It might have not been enough time to cross Iceland off my bucket list but it was definitely a bonus for the overall trip.
-Plenty of airlines offer extended layovers now and I highly recommend it.
+My only exception to this self-imposed rule is snagging one of those 24 hour layovers.
+These are what I like to call “freebies”.
+They aren’t free in the sense that you still have to book a hotel and pay for another days worth of food and activities, but you do get a bonus trip.
+Thanks to one of these long layovers, we got to explore Reykjavik and hang out at the Blue Lagoon in Iceland on our way home from London .
+It might have not been enough time to cross Iceland completely off my bucket list but it was still exciting.
+Plenty of airlines offer extended layovers now and I highly recommend them.

-Things to consider while deciding how many days to spend in Venice
+Things you should consider while deciding how many days to spend in Venice

 In 2017, we allocated 2 weeks in Italy to explore and, oh baby, was it amazing!
 We traveled from the North to the South and back up again.
 We cruised the canals of Venice in a gondola and gazed at the Amalfi Coast from the seat of a boat.
 The picturesque views were as if we stepped out of a magazine.
 I wouldn’t take back a single experience or cut out a single city, but we definitely wore ourselves out and even cut ourselves short in a couple of places.

-While planning, I often asked and even googled the very question we’re discussing – how many days in Venice is enough?
 Given the things we wanted to do in Venice, two nights seemed fine.
 Honestly, it kind of had to be that way anyway.
-It was cut a day from Venice or cut one from Rome and I think the latter would have been outright ludicrous.
-We actually ran into a couple of issues that would have been easier to manage if we planned an extra day.
-First of all, the closer we got to leaving for our trip, the more things in Venice we found interesting.
-Secondly, we got hit with a vaporetto strike.
-There’s a LOT of walking in Venice anyway, but being completely on foot slowed us down even more.
-If mobility is an issue, this will make things even more difficult.
+Our choices were to cut a day from Venice or cut one from Rome and I think the latter would have been outright ludicrous.
+Turns out, 2 nights in Venice wasn’t enough because we didn’t take some important factors into consideration.
+For example, the closer we got to our trip, we found more things in Venice that sounded interesting.
+Secondly, we got hit with a vaporetto strike upon arrival.
+There’s a LOT of walking to do Venice anyway, but being completely on foot that first day really set us back.
+We planned out a day and a half full of activities without taking delays into account.
+In Italy, this is a big mistake.

 Pro Tip: My number one tip for anyone planning a trip to Italy is to have cushion time and flexibility.
 Train strikes, v